deepanshs/mrsimulator/README.md

 Our current objectives for the future are the following

-- Include line-shape simulation of coupled spin-systems for
+- Include line-shape simulation of coupled spin systems for

   - spin I=1/2, and quadrupole I>1/2 nuclei,
   - at arbitrary macroscopic magnetic flux density,